Breakthrough-Energy/PostREISE/README.md

 Comparison map color codes by increase vs. decrease from first to second scenario analyzed.

-The `carbon_barchart` module is used to make barcharts comparing carbon emissions of two scenarios.
+The `plot_carbon_bar` module is used to make barcharts comparing carbon emissions of two scenarios.

-The `carbon_plothelper.py` module contains helper functions such as re-projection, necessary for mapping.
+The `projection_helpers.py` module contains helper functions such as re-projection, necessary for mapping.